Hulne: Looking back at the ‘Malice at the Palace’ - Austin Daily Herald

 The result of all of this was a disaster of epic proportions.

-While much of the attention from the Malace has been focused on the players, fans and lack of security, to this day the refs of the contest have gotten off with far too little criticism.
+While much of the attention from the Malice has been focused on the players, fans and lack of security, to this day the refs of the contest have gotten off with far too little criticism.

 I get that the NBA had to protect its own, so I wasn’t expecting any action against officials, but I was always disappointed that the media never pointed out how poorly that final minute of the game was handled.

 The second Ben Wallace went after Ron Artest, both players should have been ejected and escorted off the court.
-The final score had been decided and nobody would’ve complained about a meaningless ejection to two players who were done playing basketball and more focused on taking out their anger on each other.
+The final score had been decided and nobody would’ve complained about a meaningless ejection of two players who were done playing basketball and more focused on taking out their anger on each other.

 Also, the fact that Artest was allowed to lie on the scorer’s table as melee was going on around him, was a little out of line.
 A ref, or even a coach should’ve pulled him away from the angry mob that the Piston fans were slowly morphing into.
 But then again, Artest should’ve already been in the locker room at that point.

-The fact that I just now found out that disgraced referee Tim Donaghy, who was involved in a betting scandal, was involved in the chaos only loosens my faith of how worthy that crew was to be officiating such an intense contest with so many big personalities.
+The fact that I just now found out that disgraced referee Tim Donaghy, who was involved in a betting scandal, was involved in the chaos only lessens my faith in how worthy that crew was to be officiating such an intense contest with so many big personalities.

-After watching the documentary ‘Untold: Malice at the Palace,’ I came away with two thoughts.
+After watching the documentary “Untold: Malice at the Palace,” I came away with two thoughts.

-Some of the mainstream media was way too hard on the NBA, even going as far as saying the fight had to do with ‘hip hop culture’ and ‘gangsta wannabes.’
+Some of the mainstream media was way too hard on the NBA, even going so far as saying the fight had to do with “hip hop culture” and “gangsta wannabes.”

 You had an mentally unstable player (Artest) and a guy who would do anything for his teammates (Jackson) make really poor decisions.
 It’s outrageous to blame an entire league for that.

 Lastly, I feel terrible for Jermaine O’Neal.
-The lone punch he threw was definitely in the idea of self defense and he was lumped in with the antics of all this entire circus.
-His name was dragged through the mud and he had watch the Pacers go from an up and coming contender into a joke.
+The lone punch he threw was definitely in self defense, but he was lumped in with the antics of this entire circus.
+His name was dragged through the mud and he had watch the Pacers go from an up-and-coming contender into a joke.

 From seeing O’Neal’s interview in the film, I’m sure it still eats away at him.